The radiation field on product cones: Introduction

-The novelty of this paper is at least twofold: not only do we contribute to the project of Cheeger--Taylor in a fashion that gives full a complete asymptotic description, but we find that cones provide an additional class of examples where the expansion of the radiation field can be computed explicitly.
+The novelty of this paper involves several advances on existing technology for the study of waves in a diffractive setting.
+Not only do we essentially finish the project of Cheeger--Taylor in a fashion that gives a complete asymptotic description, we find that cones provide an additional class of examples where the expansion of the radiation field can be computed explicitly using special functions methods as in our previous work~\cite{resonances}.
+In particular, the exponents in the expansion are resonance poles of the Laplacian on the hyperbolic cone and the coefficients in the expansion arise as boundary values of the resonant states; the structure of the resonant states gives insight into the structure of the scattering matrix.
+A similar observation underlies the work of Yang mentioned above~\cite{yang2020propagation}.

+From a more technical perspective, we have extended a number of microlocal tools to our setting.
+In the bulk spacetime, we adapt and extend the propagation results of Melrose--Wunsch~\cite{MW} and Vasy~\cite{Vasy08} to our compactification.
+This extension requires putting the differential--pseudodifferential interactions at the core of those papers on a more global footing.

+The technical heart of the paper, however, lies in our treatment of the normal operator on the boundary in Section~\ref{sec:prop-sing}.
+We extend the differential--pseudodifferential interactions to a class of variable order Sobolev spaces on which the boundary operator is Fredholm.
+We also establish \emph{semiclassical} propagation estimates on these spaces; to our knowledge analogous results have not yet appeared in the literature.
+The work~\cite{GW} of Gannot--Wunsch establishes similar semiclassical estimates for conormal potentials, which in this case can be viewed as a one-dimensional cone.

+Finally, an additional technical novelty encountered is that solutions of the wave equation are not polyhomogeneous on the final compactified spacetime.
+Indeed, they are conormal to all boundary hypersurfaces but only polyhomogeneous at a subset of them.
+To this end, we formalize the notion of \emph{partial polyhomogeneity} in Definition~\ref{defn:partialy-phg}.